nuxeo/nuxeo-ai/README.md

  * Interfaces and helper classes for building services.
  * Provides a `EnrichingStreamProcessor` to act on a stream using an Java `EnrichmentService`.
  * An Operation called `EnrichmentOp` to call an `EnrichmentService` and return the result.
+ * Provides a `RestClient` and `RestEnrichmentService` for easily calling a custom json rest api.

 ## Nuxeo Pipes